Integrating curation into scientific publishing to train AI models: Acknowledgements

 \section{Acknowledgements}

 We thank David Kartchner from the Georgia Institute of Technology for his help with the dataset deposition to the BigBIO biomedical dataset library.
 We thank Robin Liechti and Lou Götz from the Swiss Institute of Bioinformatics for their help with the SourceData core database, and Alejandro Riera from EMBO for his support with the GPU computing infrastructure.
-The authors used AI writing assistants (chatGPT4, Claude, Grammarly) to correct and improve sentences or paragraphs in the main text; the entire text was subsequently proofread by the authors.
+The authors used AI writing assistants (GPT4, Claude3, Grammarly) to draft and edit the text of the manuscript; the entire text was proofread by the authors.